 SUMMARY & RECOMMENDATION: Maryan is easy on the eyes, like its two leads, and it makes great use of its fantastic outdoor shooting locations.
 The music is well written and the kidnapping plot has some tension to it.

 — However… Dhanush and Menon don’t have much chemistry.
 The former is too unlikable and the latter way too empty-headed to keep our interest for the first hour of the film.
 The supporting cast isn’t too much to write home about either, and the depictions of non-Indians are distracting.
 The dance-numbers are not fleshed out (either show them or don’t) and the film is way too long for its simple story.

 ?
-So there’s the brown Indian people I was looking for!
+So there’s the brown Indian people I was looking for (they can’t be found in Bollywood)!
+No more #Fairandlovely, eh?
 I knew they were around here, somewhere… #Darkisbeautiful